turingschool/curriculum/source/projects/traffic_spy_2.md

 Now that we have a place to store out client data, make sure you go into the models and establish the relationships between ```PayloadRequest```, and ```Client```, and you set up appropriate validations for the ```Client```.

 ### Iteration 2

+Now that we have our basic database design in place, we can see that it isn't quite normalized.
+Our ```PayloadRequest``` violates normal form.
+Extract the data necessary to normalize the database so far.